News satire: Online

 A plethora of news satire sites participate in a hosted community site, which additionally runs its own satire news feed on HumorFeed.
 HumorFeed is notable for its relatively high standards of admission and active community involvement.
 At present, over 60 sites are contributing members, at least eight of which have published books and two of which publish regular hard-copy periodicals.
 Several HumorFeed members also run Check Please!, an online journal devoted to the serious examination of online satire, ranging from its role in relation to actual journalism to practical considerations of producing an online satire site.

 In July 2009, a satire piece about Kanye West published on the website ScrapeTV was picked up by numerous media outlets and reported as factual, despite disclaimers on the site.

 Satirical Twitter accounts of news sources are popular, and they are often mistaken as legitimate sources.
 Online publications have made quizzes challenging users to distinguish between the tweets of the real Vice and the tweets of their parodies.
 The @Salondotcom parody account confused so many Twitter users that the real Salon.com reported them for impersonation.

 In Pakistan, Khabaristan Times (KT) is a renowned satire and parody website with its commentary on Pakistani politics and the military.
-In 2015, a satirical piece by the website went viral and international media outlets including New York Times reported the story as if it were true.
+In 2015, a satirical piece by the website went viral and international media outlets including The New York Times reported the story as if it were true.
 In 2017, KT was reportedly blocked in Pakistan, however, it appeared to be available to users outside Pakistan.

 In the Middle East, The Pan-Arabia Enquirer is the most widely read satirical news website.
 It gained notoriety in 2013 when an article about Emirates launching shisha lounges on its fleet of A380s was picked up as fact by news websites around the world.
 AlHudood, another middle eastern satire news publisher, has gained publicity in the region when they published an article about the Jordanian police arresting Santa Claus and confiscating all of his gifts for not paying the customs before entering Jordan.

 In Turkey, Zaytung has become a source of mass reading since the socio-political Gezi Park 2013 protests in Turkey.

 In the Caribbean, Trinidad and Tobago-based website Wired868 has two satirical columnists under the pseudonyms Mr Live Wire and Filbert Street, who comment satirically on relevant political and news stories such as the fall from power of ex-FIFA vice-president Jack Warner, media issues, general news and the challenges faced by former Prime Minister Kamla Persad-Bissessar and her People's Partnership coalition Government.